-6.Opinion of Outside Specialist
+5. Opinion of Outside Specialist

-We have received the attached opinion letter from a third-party with actuarial expertise, Milliman, Inc.
+We have requested review of reasonableness of calculation method, assumptions used and calculated results of the MCEV to a third-party with actuarial expertise, Milliman, Inc., and received the opinion.

-Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sompo Japan Himawari Life Insurance Co., Ltd. ("Himawari Life") to determine the Market Consistent Embedded Value ("MCEV") as at March 31, 2010.
-Specifically, the scope of our review included the embedded value as at 31 March 2010, the sensitivities, the new business value and the movement analysis from the MCEV as at 31 March 2009.
+Milliman, Inc. ("Milliman") has been engaged to review the methodology, assumptions and calculations used by Sompo Japan Himawari Life Insurance Co., Ltd. ("Himawari Life") to determine the Market Consistent Embedded Value ("MCEV") as at March 31, 2011.
+Specifically, the scope of our review included the embedded value as at 31 March 2011, the sensitivities, the new business value and the movement analysis from the MCEV as at 31 March 2010.

-The board of directors made a statement in its News Release Form dated May 20, 2010 that the methodology, assumptions and calculations have been made in accordance with the MCEV Principles[©]7, with the following exceptions:
+The board of directors made a statement in its News Release Form dated May 19, 2011 that the methodology, assumptions and calculations have been made in accordance with the MCEV Principles©6, with the following exceptions:

 - MCEV results in this report are solely for the life insurance business written by Himawari Life, and they are not the consolidated results of the NKSJ Group.
-The MCEV results do not reflect the life or casualty insurance business written by any other life or casualty insurance companies within the NKSJ Group. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Himawari Life on a standalone basis. - The adjusted net worth is based on Japanese GAAP, not on International Financial Reporting Standards (IFRS). - Sensitivity analysis assuming the minimum level of statutory required capital is not carried out.
-This is because the base case required capital assumption is set to the level of capital required to maintain a statutory solvency margin ratio of 600% under the current regime, and the minimum level of statutory required capital is not expected to differ greatly from this current assumption, if it is measured based on the revised statutory solvency regime scheduled to be effective from the fiscal year starting on April 1, 2011.
+The MCEV results do not reflect the life or casualty insurance business written by any other life or casualty insurance companies within the NKSJ Group. - Group MCEV, as prescribed in the MCEV Principles, is not considered in this report, as the report is for Himawari Life on a standalone basis. - Adjusted net worth is based on Japanese GAAP, not on International Financial Reporting Standards (IFRS).